qiulimao/pyspider/docs/Architecture.md

 * task monitor
 * result viewer, exporter

-Maybe webui is the most attractive part of pyspider.
-With this powerful UI, you can debug your scripts step by step just as pyspider do.
+Maybe webui is the most attractive part of weblocust.
+With this powerful UI, you can debug your scripts step by step just as weblocust do.
 Starting or stop a project.
 Finding which project is going wrong and what request is failed and try it again with debugger.

 Data flow
 ---------
-The data flow in pyspider is just as your seen in diagram above:
+The data flow in weblocust is just as your seen in diagram above:

 1. Each script has a callback named `on_start`, when you press the `Run` button on WebUI.
 A new task of `on_start` is submitted to Scheduler as the entries of project.
 2. Scheduler dispatches this `on_start` task with a Data URI as a normal task to Fetcher.